Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Method

 In \S\ref{sec:experiments} we also experiment with an alternate choice of casting denoted by \emph{\dlr-prod} in which instead of casting the kernel elements as $\mathrm{Re}(K_k)$ we use $\mathrm{Re}(K_k)\cdot \mathrm{Im}(K_k)$.
-In \S\ref{sec:dlr-prod} we prove that this kernel corresponds to the kernel of a \dlr of size at most $4N^2$ and generalize this to define the \textit{Kronecker product} of \dlrs where the elementwise product of \dlr kernels is shown to correspond to a \dlr itself.
+In \S\ref{sec:dlr-prod} we prove that this kernel corresponds to the kernel of a \dlr \mi{Here is an example how \dlr is your specific model with specific modeling choices, as opposed to how it was first denoted inthe intro.}of size at most $4N^2$ and generalize this to define the \textit{Kronecker product} of \dlrs where the elementwise product of \dlr kernels is shown to correspond to a \dlr itself.
 We will see that this alternative gives significantly better results on tasks such as shifting the elements of a sequence, which can be described in terms of sparse kernels.

 \paragraph{Bidirectional DLR} In Equation \ref{eqn:kernel}, $y_i$ does not depend on $y_{> i}$ and hence the model is left-to-right only.
 To benefit from bidirectionality, we form a bidirectional version by simply summing the outputs of two independent \dlr's, one for each direction: